MewCP LogoAStheTech

 • AI assistants that need to read or manage Mailchimp marketing data

-• Building tools that integrate Mailchimp with other services
+• Building tools that connect Mailchimp audience, campaign, and e-commerce data to other systems

 Tools